-Background

 Investments also have to be made in accordance with the requirements of the Charity Commissioners in approved bank accounts and bonds.

 The second responsibility of the Trustees is one of care for the poor and needy of the parish of Blundeston.
 In the past this has taken the form of an annual distribution of vouchers to old age pensioners, widows and widowers.
 In recent years book tokens have also been given to full time university students living away from home.
+In 2010 this was changed to an annual grant to students paid to them before the start of the acadmeic year.
 Since 2003 the Trustees have been trying to widen the net to include individuals in need whatever their age or marital status.
 This is very much in line with the spirit of their Trust Deed.
-They have attempted to achieve this by asking people to complete a simple form requesting either the vouchers or book tokens, whilst avoiding any suggestion of means testing.
+The trustees have attempted to achieve this by asking people to complete a simple form requesting help and providing some suporting evidence, whilst avoiding any suggestion of means testing.

 The Trustees meet about four times a year depending on the business requirements.
 During 2007 they are in the process of amending their Trust Deed and putting it into language more appropriate for the 21st century.
 Once that has been completed it should be available on this website.